What Is a Reverse Mortgage?

 • Are looking for ways to improve your lifestyle in retirement

-Always consult with a reverse mortgage specialist to explore if this strategy aligns with your financial goals.
+Always consult with a reverse mortgage specialist (that’s me!) to explore if this strategy aligns with your financial goals.